"Happy-Go-Lucky"- or, Winning in Life Without Trying

 When I was learning meditation and self-hypnosis, the instructions were easy and quite straightforward, but it was much harder to learn to get out of my way with all that "self-coaching" about how to breathe, what to think, and how to get rid of that tension.

-For, while I succeeded to relax my shoulders and shifted my attention to my stomach muscles, my shoulders went back into their usual mini-spasm.
+But, I didn't have a guru beside me to couch me---if that would have done any good at all.
+So, while I succeeded to relax my shoulders and shifted my attention to my stomach muscles, my shoulders went back into their usual mini-spasm.
 And while I thought about relaxing my muscles, I forgot to keep breathing regularly and slightly deeper, and my breath got shallow and faster.

-Then, during my "alpha training" of producing blissful feelings at will, I was encountering the same problem - by noticing all that resistance to happiness and spying on my progress, instead of just allowing myself to "do" the happiness and keep doing it until it would become my second nature.
+Then, during my "alpha training" of producing blissful feelings at will, I was encountering the same problem---by noticing all that resistance to happiness and spying on my progress, instead of just allowing myself to "do" the happiness and keep doing it until it would become my second nature.

 Like Attracts Like